andyearnshaw/Intl.js/README.md

 framework as described by the specification, so that developers can take advantage of the native API in environments that support it, or `Intl.js` for legacy or unsupporting environments.

+## <a id=start></a>Getting started
+For Node.js applications, you can install Intl.js using NPM:

+    npm install intl

+Intl.js is also available as a [Bower](http://bower.io) component for the front-end:

+    bower install intl

+For other setups, just clone the repo for the pre-built scripts and locale datafiles.

 ## <a id=status></a>Status
 The latest test, run on Jun 04 2013, scored 99 out of 111 in SpiderMonkey<sup>\*</sup>.